f97-2308/f97/README.md

 _This is a startup with less than 15 members when I joined._

-In square brackets is the language I used when join project.

-Projects have joined or built:
+Projects have joined or built alone:

 #### **[Frac.to](https://frac.to)**
 - _Increase revenue with more payment options. _